mjknight999/ppcine-plugin/README.md

 ## 🎬 Overview

 **PPCine Plugin** is a powerful, universal streaming API that provides seamless access to movies, TV series, and anime content.
-Built with simplicity in mind, it can be deployed in minutes and works with any platform or media player.
+Built with simplicity in mind, it can be deployed in minutes to **ANY platform** and works with any media player.

 ```
-One API → All Platforms → Unlimited Streaming
+One Codebase → Deploy Anywhere → Stream Everywhere
 ```

 ## ✨ Features